 Vote to elect the co-operative’s board of directors according to the co-operative’s rules.

-At the meeting, authorise someone to liaise with the Registry to complete the registration process.
+Authorise someone to liaise with Registry Services to complete the registration process.

 Once you have voted to adopt the co-operative’s rules and disclosure statement, the chairperson and secretary of the formation meeting need to sign two copies of the rules certifying they are approved and the disclosure statement certifying it is approved.

-Within two months of the formation meeting, you need to send the Registry:
+Within two months of the formation meeting, send the following to Registry Services:

 PO Box 22